Community Protection Register in WA

-- details of any time spent in custody for a reportable offence since being convicted for this offence (including outside of the state)
+- details of any time spent in custody for a reportable offence since being convicted for this offence (including outside of the state); and

 - full details of any travel plans for outside of the state that average at least once a month.

-The Act specifies how long a person on the Sex Offenders Register in WA is given to report to Police.
+The Act specifies how long a person on the Community Protection Register in Western Australia is given to report to police.

-- For a person convicted elsewhere but currently in WA, within 7 days of becoming a corresponding reportable offender or 7 days after release from custody, whichever is the later.
+A person convicted elsewhere but who is currently in WA, must report within seven days of becoming a corresponding reportable offender or within seven days after their release from custody, whichever is later.

 - An offender must report their details at least annually.

-- Any changes to relevant personal details must be reported within 7 days of the change.
+- Any changes to relevant personal details must be reported within seven days of the change.

-- If the offender intends to be absent from their place of residence for more than 7 days, or if they intend to leave WA, they must report to Police at least 7 days prior to the intended absence.
+- If the offender intends to be absent from their place of residence for more than seven days, or if they intend to leave the state, they must report to police at least seven days prior to the intended absence.

 - Any changes to travel plans while out of the state must be reported as soon as practicable.

-- The offender must report to Police within 7 days of their return to WA.
-If they decide not to leave, they must report within 7 days of making the decision.
+- The offender must report to police within seven days of their return to WA.
+If they decide not to leave, they must report within seven days of making the decision.

 - The offender must report any periods of custody since their last report.

-The Community Protection Website contains limited details of those on the Sex Offenders Register in WA.
+The Community Protection Website contains limited details of those on the Community Protection Register in WA.
 There are 3 tiers of disclosure: